This item is 3 years and 3 months old; some content may no longer be current.

 Antihistamines may benefit children with severe symptoms

 N.B.
-Use of sedating antihistamines in children aged under two years is unapproved and Medsafe has issued a recommendation against the use of oral sedating antihistamines for sedation of children.19
+Use of all other sedating antihistamines is contraindicated in children aged under two years and in children aged under six years if used for cough and cold.
+Medsafe has issued a recommendation against the use of oral sedating antihistamines for the primary purpose of sedation of children.19

 Children should be discussed with or referred to a paediatric dermatologist or other relevant specialist if they:5